jusleg/snaptag/README.md

 # Snaptag

+![gif](/img/snap.gif)

 Make your own custom snapcode

-![gif](/img/snap.gif)

-This little website allows you to customize your snapcode.

 ##How it works

-First, we query the Snapchat API to get your snapcode.
-The snapcode is then ran through a PHP script to convert it to an svg that is editable.
-Using the website, you can change the different colors using [jscolor picker](jscolor.com).
-The snapcode is converted into a png to be downloaded.
+1. Query the Snapchat API to get snapcode
+2. Send snapcode to PHP script to add necessary tag
+3. Select the colors using [jscolor picker](htttp://jscolor.com)
+4. Render the SVG as a canvas
+5. Convert the canvas to PNG
+6. Download the PNG
+7. showcase your cool snapcode :smile:

 ##API